Municipal Court: Chief Judge Rashida Oliver

 - Earn the respect and confidence of the Citizens of East Point and continue to be the model court for municipalities in and surrounding the Metro Atlanta area.

-Did you know that you could pay for a citation online?
+Did you know you can check your court date and pay a citation online?
 Below are ways to do that.
 Please be aware that some citations are marked as “Must Appear” and cannot be paid online.
-If you are able to pay a citation prior to your court date, please note that the payment is an admission of guilt and will reflect that on your record.
+If you pay a citation prior to your court date, please note that the payment is an admission of guilt and will reflect that on your record.

 - Pay traffic Tickets over the phone, call: (678) 359-2783